 On a much larger scale, the impressive Middle Caicos Ocean Hole in the shallow Caicos Banks is remote yet probably deserves more recognition than it receives.
 At 2000 feet (600 meter) in diameter, this site may be the widest blue hole in the world.
 The depth was sounded at around 250 feet, but water visibility is often quite poor, so not many dives are made at the site.
 It’s said that sharks are rather abundant!

 Nanny Pond near Haulover Plantation on Middle Caicos is quite similar in appearance Cottage Pond on the surface.
 However, a collapse closed off much of the deeper portion of the hole.

 As relatively isolated systems, unique plants and animals can be found in many caves and blue holes.

 Due to the general difficulty of access, very little is known about the tiny marine creatures found in the water below.
-Shrimps can be quite common, but tiny remipedes and other animals are also seen.
+Shrimp can be quite common, and tiny remipedes and other crustaceans are also seen.

 Bats of make their homes in many of the larger dry caves in the country.
 The Buffy flower bat and the Cuban fruit bat are the most common species.